Indian Air Force: Multi-role fighters and strike aircraft

-Mikoyan-Gurevich MiG-21: the MiG-21 serves as an interceptor aircraft in the IAF, which phased out most of its MiG-21s and planned to keep only the 125 aircraft upgraded to the MiG-21 Bison standard.
-The phase-out date for these interceptors has been postponed several times.
-Initially set for 2014–2017, it was later postponed to 2019.
-Current phase-out is scheduled for 2021–2022.

 Airborne early warning and control system

-The IAF is currently training crews in the operation of indigenously developed DRDO AEW&CS, conducting the training on Embraer ERJ 145 aircraft.
+The IAF operates three Netra Embraer ERJ 145I aircraft.
 The IAF also operates the EL/W-2090 Phalcon AEW&C incorporated in a Beriev A-50 platform.
 A total of three such systems are currently in service, with two further potential orders.
-The two additional Phalcons are currently in negotiation to settle price differences between Russia and India.
-India is also going ahead with Project India, an in-house AWACS program to develop and deliver six Phalcon-class AWACS, based on DRDO work on the smaller AEW&CS.
+India is also investing in a DRDO project to develop six new Airborne AEW&C aircraft, as an upgrade to the Netra systems.

 Aerial refuelling

 The IAF currently operates six Ilyushin Il-78MKIs in the aerial refueling (tanker) role.

 Transport aircraft

 For strategic airlift operations, the IAF uses the Ilyushin Il-76, known as Gajraj (Hindi for King Elephant) in Indian service.
 The IAF operated 17 Il-76s in 2010, which are in the process of being replaced by C-17 Globemaster IIIs.